 \section{Abstract}

-Code generation is crucial to reduce manual software development efforts.
 Recently, neural techniques have been used to generate source code automatically.
-While promising, these approaches are evaluated on tasks for generating code in single programming languages.
-However, in actual development, one programming language is often embedded in another.
-For example, SQL statements are often embedded as strings in base programming languages such as Python and Java, and JavaScript programs are often embedded in sever-side programming languages, such as PHP, Java, and Python.
-We call this a \emph{turducken}-style programming.
+While promising for declarative languages, these approaches achieve much poorer performance on datasets for imperative languages.
+Since a declarative language is typically embedded in an imperative language (i.e., the \emph{turducken}-style programming) in real-world software development, the promising results on declarative languages can hardly lead to significant reduction of manual software development efforts.

-In this paper, we define a new code generation task: given a natural language comment, this task aims to generate a program in a base language with an embedded language.
+In this paper, we define a new code generation task: given a natural language comment, this task aims to generate a program in a base imperative language with an embedded declarative language.
 To our knowledge, this is the first turducken-style code generation task.
 For this task, we present \emph{Lyra}: a dataset in Python with embedded SQL.
-This dataset contains 2,000 carefully annotated database manipulation programs from real usage projects.
+This dataset contains 2,000 carefully annotated database manipulation programs from real-world projects.
 Each program is paired with both a Chinese comment and an English comment.
-In our experiment, we adopted Transformer, a state-of-the-art technique, as the baseline.
+In our experiment, we adopted Transformer, BERT-style, and GPT-style models as baselines.
 In the best setting, the generation performance of GPT-style models is better than others, where the AST exact matching accuracy is 24\% and 25.5\% when using Chinese and English comments, respectively.
 Therefore, we believe that Lyra provides a new challenge for code generation.
 Yet, overcoming this challenge may significantly boost the applicability of code generation techniques for real-world software development.